 - 17. Update the Admin Database for the SSB service. - a) Click Actions > Update Admin Database next to the SQL Stream Builder service name. - 18.
-Start the SQL Stream Builder service. - a) Click Actions > Start next to the SQL Stream Builder service name. - 19.
-Refresh your keytab in Streaming SQL Console. - a) Select SQL Stream Builder from the list of services. - b) Click SQLStreamBuilder Console. - The Streaming SQL Console opens in a new window. - c) Select your username on the left main menu of Streaming SQL Console. - d) Click Manage keytab. - e) Provide your password again. - f) Click Refresh Keytab.
+Create the directory for Job Result Store. - a) Select Flink from the list of services. - b) Click Actions > Create JobResultStore directory. - 19.
+Start the SQL Stream Builder service. - a) Click Actions > Start next to the SQL Stream Builder service name.